koptelovmax/gaussianprocess/track.md

 ### What has done
 - Got access to the lab
 - Added some comments to Jyputer about multivariate Gaussian distribution
-- Implementation of multivariate Gaussian distribution function
+- Multivariate Gaussian distribution function implementation

 ### Why
 - I should use Python to rewrite the Matlab code